sriramrokkam/k8s-training/kubernetes/exercise_01_kubectl_basics.md

 To figure out, how `kubectl` converts your query into HTTP requests, run the command from step 1 again and add a `-v=9` flag to it.
 This increases the verbosity of `kubectl` drastically, showing you all the information you need.
 Go through the command's output and find the correct curl request.

 Before you continue, make sure `kubectl proxy` is running and serving on `localhost:8001`.
-Now modify the request to be send via the proxy.
+Now modify the request to be sent via the proxy.
 Since the proxy has already taken care of authentication, you can omit the bearer token in your request.

 Hint: if the output is not as readable as you expect it, consider changing the accepted return format to `application/yaml`.